Prayer is the heartbeat of Chronic Joy Ministry.

 Teens and young adults, we invite you to sign-up for #PenToPaper packets designed especially for you.
 Fun, edgy, and transformational snail mail will wing its way to your mailbox several times a year.
 Sign-up today, and invite a friend!
 (Safe and secure.)

 I cannot wish away this pain ... cannot get away from this broken body ...
 But what I can do is ... turn my sickness and pain into an offering.

 Prayer prompts with Scriptures that lead us in praying for peace.
 Jesus brings us true peace as we pray to Him.

 Those of us who walk this chronic illness pathway share a fellowship we may not have known had we remained healthy.
 We share in the deep comfort of Christ.

 Discover a spiritual path consisting of three stepping-stones: Solitude (learning not to be alone but to be alone with God); Silence (the discipline by which the inner fire of God is tended and kept alive); and Prayer (standing in the presence of God with the mind in the heart).

 Ruth Haley Barton

 Do you long for a deep, fundamental change in your life with God?
 Do you desire a greater intimacy with God?
-Do you wonder how you might truly live your life as God created you to live it?
 Spiritual disciplines are activities that open us to God's transforming love and the changes that only God can bring about in our lives.
-Picking up on the monastic tradition of creating a “rule of life” that allows for regular space for the practice of the spiritual disciplines, this book takes you more deeply into understanding seven key disciplines along with practical ideas for weaving them into everyday life.
+Dive deeply into understanding seven key disciplines along with practical ideas for weaving them into everyday life.

 Christians are taught in their churches and schools that prayer is the most powerful way to experience God.
 But few receive instruction or guidance in how to make prayer genuinely meaningful.
 In Prayer, renowned pastor Timothy Keller delves into the many facets of this everyday act.